rdlauer/articles/blues/geofencing/geofencing.md

 	GEOFENCE_METERS = 50
 	PRODUCTUID = keys.PRODUCTUID

-The `GEOFENCE_METERS` variable tells our program how far from the center of our geofence circle we should be before attempting to capture a new set of data.
-With this value, we are traveling 50 meters before acquiring a new set of coordinates and cell signal strength.
+The `GEOFENCE_METERS` variable tells our program how far from the center of our geofence circle we should be before capturing a new set of coordinates.

 In theory this will allow us to create a heatmap that includes touching or overlapping geofenced areas, something like this: